Yesterday, Apple CEO Tim Cook unveiled the birth of the iPhone 6, iPhone 6 plus and the Apple Watch.

-A well-timed and respectful tribute to his predecessor positioned him extremely well for what he had to say next:
+This positioned him extremely well for what he had to say next:

 “Today we have some amazing products to share with you and we think that at the end of the day that you will agree that this too is a very key day for Apple”

-Whilst he’s different, with his own delivery style, I believe Cook too serves Apple proud when it comes to his speaking prowess.
+Whilst he’s different, with his own delivery style, Tim Cook also serves Apple proud when it comes to his speaking prowess.

 “We’re not quite finished yet, we have one more thing”

-Long may it continue, great job Tim.
+Long may it continue, great job Tim Cook.